jcolg/western-legal/README.md

 ## Description

-Welcome to the official website of Western Legal!
+This is the unofficial website of Western Legal!
 Our website serves as a platform to provide information about our legal services and practice areas.
 Whether you're seeking legal assistance or simply exploring your options, we're here to help.

 ## Installation